box-community/archived-python-hero-report/README.md

 *Note*: This application requires Docker, which works best on Mac or Linux.

-### Gather Box Credentials

-1. Create a Box app with the following scopes:
-  * `manage an enterprise`
-2. Use a [token generator application](https://box-oauth2-mvc.azurewebsites.net) to fetch an initial access/refresh token pair. **Note:** The authorizing account **must** be a Box enterprise admin or co-admin.

 ### Create Docker Container

 * Install [docker-compose](http://docs.docker.com/compose/install/) and [docker-machine](https://docs.docker.com/machine/#installation).